Skip to main content

 Operational capacity

-For applications submitted to National Agencies:
+For applications submitted to National Agencies

-Applicants must provide a declaration of honour certifying that they have the operational capacity to implement the project.
-In addition, if required in the application form and if the grant exceeds 60 000 EUR, applicants must submit the CVs of the key persons involved in the project to demonstrate their relevant professional experience or other supporting documents such as:
+In addition, applicants must provide a declaration on honour certifying that they have the operational capacity to implement the project.
+In addition, if the grant exceeds 60 000 EUR, applicants must submit with the application:

 In addition, applicants for accreditation in the fields of adult education, vocational education and training, school education and youth must have at least two years of experience implementing activities making them eligible as applicants for the accreditation.
 Experience preceding mergers or similar structural changes of public entities (e.g. schools or education centres) will be taken into account as relevant experience.